 Conventional loans vs. USDA loans

 Compared to conventional loans, USDA loans limit how funds can be used and require borrowers to meet income eligibility standards.
 Borrowers also must pay an upfront guarantee fee and an annual guarantee fee.
-However, USDA loans have no minimum down payment requirement, which means they can be a good option for qualified borrowers with little savings.
+However, USDA loans have no down payment requirement, which means they can be a good option for qualified borrowers with little savings.

 Conventional Loans vs. FHA Loans vs. VA Loans vs. USDA Loans

-|Minimum Credit Score||620||No minimum credit score, though a score of 640 or higher is best|
+|No minimum credit score, though a score of at least 640 is recommended.

-|No mortgage insurance, but an upfront guarantee fee and an annual guarantee fee|
+|No mortgage insurance, but an upfront guarantee fee and an annual guarantee fee are required.

 How To Get a Conventional Loan

 You can find a conventional loan by working directly with a lender or mortgage broker.

 Shopping around is essential.
-Though the details like loan limits and down payment minimums hold true regardless of the lender you choose, interest rates and fees can vary.
+Though the details like loan limits and down payment minimums apply regardless of lender, interest rates and fees will vary.
 Getting multiple quotes can help you find the best deal on a loan and save money.
 You also may use a free loan comparison tool to help you compare mortgage offers.